Bread machine: Use and features

 To create a loaf of bread, ingredients are measured into the bread pan in a specified order (usually liquids first, with solid ingredients layered on top) and the pan is then placed in the breadmaker.
 The order of ingredients is important because the instant yeast used in bread machines is activated by contact with water, so the yeast and the water must be kept apart until the program starts.

 The machine takes a few hours to make a loaf of bread.
 The ingredients are first rested and brought up to optimal temperature.
 The ingredients are then turned into a dough by stirring with a paddle.
 The dough is then proofed using temperature control and then baked.

 Once the bread has been baked, the pan is removed from the breadmaker.
 The shape of the finished loaf is often considered unusual, with many early bread machines producing a vertically oriented, square or cylindrical loaf very different from commercial breads; however, more recent units generally have a more traditional-appearing horizontal pan.
 Some bread machines use the standard rectangle shape using two paddles.
 One Zojirushi model has a heating element in the lid to brown the crust.

 Bread machine kneading dough, and a baked loaf of bread.

 Bread machine recipes are often somewhat smaller than standard bread recipes, and are sometimes standardized based on the capacity of the machine's pan; most common in the United States market are 1.5 lb/700 g units, and the majority of recipes are written for that capacity; however, 2 lb/900 g units are not uncommon.
 Packaged bread mixes are available, specifically designed for breadmakers, containing premeasured ingredients including flour and yeast, as well as flavorings and occasionally dough conditioners.
 Only water usually needs to be added.
-Bread machines generally do not deal well with non-wheat flours, so any recipe that requires a substantial addition of a grain such as rye or corn that lacks gluten will prove difficult at best in a bread machine, as will any dough with unusually large amounts of liquid (such as ciabatta).